Alex Light

-Alex Light (born May 2, 1996) is an American football offensive tackle who is currently a free agent.
-He last played for the Dallas Cowboys of the National Football League (NFL).
-He played college football at Richmond, and was originally signed by the Green Bay Packers as an undrafted free agent in 2018.
+Alex Light (born May 2, 1996) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Richmond Spiders, and was signed by the Green Bay Packers as an undrafted free agent in 2018.
+He also played for the Dallas Cowboys.

-High school career
+Early life

 Light lettered in football and basketball at Salem High School.
-Light was a two time all state football player.
+Light was a two time all-state football player.
 He committed to Richmond over an offer from VMI.

 College career

-Light appeared in 43 games making 37 starts for the Spiders.
-During his senior season, Light received first-team all-CAA honors.
+Light appeared in 43 games, making 37 starts, for the Spiders.
+During his senior season, Light received first-team all-Colonial Athletic Association honors.

 Professional career

 Green Bay Packers

 Light signed with the Green Bay Packers as an undrafted free agent on May 4, 2018.
 He made the final 53-man roster, but was inactive for most of the season.
 Light made his first professional appearance on December 9, 2018, in a 34–20 victory over the Atlanta Falcons.
 He was suspended one game on December 17, 2018 for violating the league's substance-abuse policy.

 Light was waived on September 5, 2020, and was signed to the practice squad the following day.
 Light was released by the Packers on September 10.